elm-tooling/elm-language-client-vscode/README.md

 - `elmLS.disableElmLSDiagnostics`: Disable linting diagnostics from the language server.
 - `elmLS.skipInstallPackageConfirmation`: Skip confirmation for the Install Package code action.
 - `elmLS.onlyUpdateDiagnosticsOnSave`: Only update compiler diagnostics on save, not on document change.
+- `elmLS.elmTestRunner.showElmTestOutput`: Show output of elm-test as terminal task.

 ## Configuration